 Stressor #5: Toxins and Contaminants

-Tissues of wild caught splittail in Suisun Bay were sufficiently high in Selenium to potentially cause physiological problems, in particular reproductive abnormalities (Stewart et al. 2004).
-Adult splittail feed on the overbite clam (Corbula amurensis), which accumulates and transfers Selenium at high concentrations (Kratville 2008).
+Tissues of wild caught splittail in Suisun Bay were sufficiently high in selenium to cause physiological problems, in particular reproductive abnormalities (Stewart et al. 2004).
+Adult splittail feed on the overbite clam (Corbula amurensis), which accumulates and transfers selenium at high concentrations (Kratville 2008).

 Combinations of low concentration toxic chemicals (Pyrethroids, Organophosphates, Organochlorines, etc.) which may have low effects on fish directly can have significant negative impacts on important food source for splittail on the floodplain where these chemicals occur (Kratville 2008).
-A loss of food resources at this early life stage coupled with sub-lethal toxic effects could have a substantial impact on the population but this is unknown (Kratville 2008).
+A loss of food resources at this early life stage coupled with sub-lethal toxic effects could have a substantial impact on the population, but this is unknown (Kratville 2008).

 BDCP Objective #5

-Reduce tissue concentration of contaminants in splittail below threshold effects levels.
+Reduce tissue concentrations of contaminants in adult splittail below threshold effects levels.